 It also makes it much more enjoyable to soak in a relaxing bubble bath with a glass of wine after the kids are in bed when there isn't anything I need to put away or clean in there!
 So, spend a little time today organizing your bathroom!

 5 Tips to an Organized Bathroom

-- Decorate it!
 A pretty bathroom is just more inviting than bare walls.
 I have a few candles around the old claw foot tub and used mirrors to help decorate the walls.
-They are function, but also add a decorative feel.
+They are functional but also add a decorative feel.
 We got a toilet paper holder that matches the finish on the tub and faucet fixtures, which helped tie the room together too.

-- Keep it up!
-By having a place for everything, it's easier to make sure everything is in it's place.
+By having a place for everything, it's easier to make sure everything is in its place.
 Check out my Speed Cleaning Tips to keep your bathroom clean and organized!